 Truck accident settlements and verdicts are often quite complex and involve state and local laws.
 If you connect with our legal team after an accident, you do not have to worry about balancing all these legal considerations.

 The statute of limitations in CC Art.
-2315.2 details how victims have a limited time to take legal action after an accident that results in wrongful death in Louisiana.
-If you lost a loved one in an accident, you have up to one year to take action.
+2315.2 details how victims have a limited time to take legal action after an accident resulting in wrongful death in Louisiana.
+If you lost a loved one in an accident, you have up to one year to act.

 A separate statute of limitations, CC Art.
 3492, applies to accidents that result in personal injuries.
 The one-year time limit also applies.